Aliases for GNAS Gene

 GeneCards Summary for GNAS Gene

 GNAS (GNAS Complex Locus) is a Protein Coding gene.
-Diseases associated with GNAS include Mccune-Albright Syndrome, Somatic, Mosaic and Pseudohypoparathyroidism Ia.
+Diseases associated with GNAS include Mccune-Albright Syndrome and Osseous Heteroplasia, Progressive.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Oxytocin signaling pathway.
 Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAL.

 May inhibit the adenylyl cyclase-stimulating activity of guanine nucleotide-binding protein G(s) subunit alpha which is produced from the same locus in a different open reading frame.